chefcramer/surfs_up/README.md

 Module 9, Surf's Up with Advanced Data Storage and Retrieval.
 Surf's Up bruh!!

 ## Overview of the analysis: Explain the purpose of this analysis.
 This analysis is to examine the feasibility of opening a Surf/Ice Cream Shop in Oahu Hawaii.
-We will take into account the temeperatures and percipitation amounts over 9 weather staions acattered around the area.
+We will take into account the temeperatures and percipitation amounts over 9 weather staions scattered around the area.

 ## Results
 - First we queried the data base to get the date and the tobs (Temperature Observations) data from those columns.
 We then used the `.filter(extract)` method to extract only the dates that occured in June and December respectively.